KevinGarvais/Power-Outage-Prediction-Project/README.md

 |   2011 | 0 days 17:26:00   | MI            |            -0.9 | cold               |                    0 |
 |   2014 | 0 days 00:52:00   | LA            |            -0.2 | normal             |                28000 |

+## Exploratory Data Analysis

+### Univariate Analysis

+We began with univariate analysis of total outages across different variables.

+First, we examined how many outages each `'CAUSE.CATEGORY'` had:

+INSERT PLOT HERE!!!!

+The plot shows that severe weather and intentional attacks account for the majority of outages in our data.

+Then, we looked at the total outages by U.S. region:

+INSERT PLOT HERE!!!!

+The plot indicates a fairly even distribution of outages apart from the Northeast and West North Central regions.
+The Northeast has far more outages and the West North Central, far fewer outages.

+### Bivariate Analysis

+Next, we wanted to look at how two variables interacted with each other inside our data.

+First, we examined which U.S. states had the most yearly outages:

+INSERT PLOT HERE!!!!

+The map indicates that California and Texas have the most yearly outages by far, while other states with lower populations tend to have less outages.

+Next, we looked at the median outage duration for each state:

+INSERT PLOT HERE!!!!

+The map indicates that many western states experience far shorter power outages than eastern states.

+Lastly, we took a look at the median outage duration for each outage cause:

+INSERT PLOT HERE!!!

+The bar graph indicates that fuel supply emergencies and severe weather often result in far longer outage durations as opposed to other causes.

+### Interesting Aggregates

 # Assessment of Missingness

+## NMAR Analysis

 # Hypothesis Testing